hanpfei/audio-echo/app/src/main/cpp/oboe/docs/notes/rlsbuffer.md

 ## Root Cause

 The sequence of events is:
-1. AudioFlinger AudioTrack obtains a buffer from the audio device
+1. AudioFlinger AudioTrack obtains a buffer from the src.audio device
-1. user plugs in headphones, which invalidates the audio device
+1. user plugs in headphones, which invalidates the src.audio device
-1. app is called (callback) to render audio using the buffer
+1. app is called (callback) to render src.audio using the buffer
 1. the app or Oboe calls getFramesRead() or getTimestamp(), which calls down to AudioTrack::getPosition() or AudioTrack::getTimestamp()
-1. device routing change occurs because the audio device is [invalid](https://cs.android.com/android/platform/superproject/+/master:frameworks/av/media/libaudioclient/AudioTrack.cpp;l=1239;drc=48e98cf8dbd9fa212a0e129822929dc40e6c3898)
+1. device routing change occurs because the src.audio device is [invalid](https://cs.android.com/android/platform/superproject/+/master:frameworks/av/media/libaudioclient/AudioTrack.cpp;l=1239;drc=48e98cf8dbd9fa212a0e129822929dc40e6c3898)
 1. callback ends by releasing the buffer back to a different device
 1. AudioTrackShared::releaseBuffer() checks to make sure the device matches the one in ObtainBuffer() and asserts if they do not match.